imterah/kittehcluster/README.md

 6. Create VM(s) that use VirtIO hard drives (i.e drives with `/dev/vda`), and the ISO set to the NixOS installer.
 7. Boot the installer, and set the password of the `nixos` user to something so you can SSH in to start the installer.
 8. With the environment variable `NIX_INSTALL_PATH` set to the nix file you want to use for installation (i.e `kitteh-node-1/agent.nix`), run `./install.sh IP_ADDRESS_FOR_VM_HERE`.
 This will take about 20 minutes on my setup.
 You are highly encouraged to run multiple installations in parallel.
+9. When the installation is done (it will autoreboot), you can now connect using your SSH key to any of the nodes with the user `clusteradm`.
+The default password is `1234`.
+Be sure to change this!
 ### Kubernetes setup
 1. SSH into any of the nodes. (i.e `ssh clusteradm@kitteh-node-2-k3s-server`)
 2. As root, grab `/etc/rancher/k3s/k3s.yaml`, and copy it to wherever you store your k3s configurations (on macOS, this is `~/.kube/config`)